I undertake a limited number of commissions each year.

 Vitis vinifera L. var.
 ‘Arbane’

-This bespoke commission was created for a South African private collector whose work is dedicated to championing exceptional artisanal skill.
+This commission was developed for a South African private collector whose practice centres on exceptional artisanal skill.

 Sculpted in beeswax, the work depicts an Arbane vine, a rare and ancient white grape native to the Aube region of Champagne.
-The design is informed by a historic scientific illustration of Arbane, complemented by photographic reference material of living vines supplied directly by Drappier vineyard, one of the producers instrumental in the grape’s preservation.
+The design draws on historic scientific illustration, supported by photographic reference material of living vines supplied by Drappier vineyard, one of the producers involved in the grape’s ongoing preservation.

-Nearly lost to viticultural history due to low yields and late ripening, Arbane has survived through the dedication of a small number of growers and is now experiencing a quiet renaissance.
-Rendered in wax, the sculpture becomes a meditation on rarity, care, and continuity, qualities that depend on patience, attention, and time, echoing the fragile stewardship required to sustain both botanical heritage and human craft.
+Nearly lost to viticultural history due to low yields and late ripening, Arbane survives through the sustained cultivation of a small number of growers and is now undergoing a quiet resurgence.
+Rendered in wax, the work becomes a study of rarity, continuity, and custodianship, where botanical survival is inseparable from human attention and time.

 Materials – Beeswax, paraffin wax, steel bar, tinned copper wire, plastazote, tissue paper, cotton thread, artists’ pigments, acrylic paint, acrylic varnish.
 Mounted in a glass case with a metal frame, painted wooden base and hand-engraved copper label.